 While this major is relatively new, employment in this field is exponentially growing.
 Businesses collect massive amounts of data to determine trends, anticipate buyer actions, and more!
 They’re hiring data scientists to make sense of it all.

-Accounting is one of the best majors for 2022 because all reports indicate healthy, stable market growth.
+Accounting is a good major because all reports indicate healthy, stable market growth.
 Accounting majors learn versatile skills they can use in most financial departments and workplaces.
 They learn accounting competencies and advanced financial skills, and they also learn how to maintain financial records and understand financial skills.

 |Career Options||Accountant, Financial Analyst, Auditor|